 Losing a family member is one of the most terrible things that someone can experience.
 And on top of the grief, loved ones are often left with hefty funeral costs and medical bills that can become overwhelming.

 If your family member experienced an unexpected and sudden death, then this could be particularly traumatic, especially if the death was avoidable.
 Sometimes, people behave negligently, and it puts innocent people in harm’s way.
 When this occurs, you may be able to file a wrongful death lawsuit and receive compensation for funeral expenses and any loss of income to a family household.

 Common examples of wrongful death include medical malpractice, car accidents, and drowning.

 If you suffered the wrongful death of a loved one in Clearwater or elsewhere in Florida, then contact us at The Law Place speak to a Clearwater wrongful death attorney.
-Our law firm will be able to offer you a free consultation where we can offer free, unbiased, and honest advice when you need it most.
+Our law firm will be able to offer you a free consultation with a Clearwater personal injury lawyer where we can offer free, unbiased, and honest advice when you need it most.
 Our phone lines are open 24/7, so call us now on (941) 444-4444.

 What Is a Wrongful Death Case in Clearwater, FL?

 According to the Legal Information Institute, wrongful death is defined as:

 “A death caused by the wrongful act of another, either accidentally or intentionally.”